Tracking and proofreading#

 Once you have the desired number of instances in every frame, SLEAP connects identities with a simple heuristic: if exactly one track identity was dropped from frame N and exactly one new track identity was added in frame N+1, it matches up the dropped and the new tracks.

 Often your models will fail to predict all of the instances on all of the frames.
-Even if you’re happy enough with the result since you can interpolate missing data, it’s possible that the missing instances will cause problems when we try to determine track identities across frames, so if your tracking results are poor, you may wish to Add more training data to a project.
+Even if you’re happy enough with the result since you can interpolate missing data, it’s possible that the missing instances will cause problems when we try to determine track identities across frames, so if your tracking results are poor, you may wish to Importing predictions for labeling.

 There’s an experimental command-line utility which tries to match up lost identities.
 You need to give it a predictions file which already has track assignments, and specify how many instances there should be.
 It looks for frames where there’s exactly one lost identity and exactly one newly spawned identity, and it joins these into a single track.
 Suppose you have a predictions file at

 path/to/predictions.h5 and you want to end up with three distinct tracks.
 You can run

 python -m sleap.info.trackcleaner path/to/predictions.h5 -c 3